How to Detangle a Matted Pomeranian (Without Shaving)

 Why Pomeranian Mats Form So Quickly

 Pomeranians are a double-coated breed.
-That means:
+That means a dense, cotton-like undercoat with a longer, protective topcoat.

 Because the topcoat hides it, owners often don’t realize how tight the undercoat has become until it’s compacted against the skin.